nnethercote/Rust-CUDA/guide/src/cuda/gpu_computing.md

 polish part.

-On top of its rich language features (macros, enums, traits, proc macros, great errors, etc), Rust's safety guarantees can be applied in gpu programming too; A field that has historically been full of implied invariants and unsafety, such as (but not limited to):
+On top of its rich language features (macros, enums, traits, proc macros, great errors, etc), Rust's safety guarantees can be applied in GPU programming too; A field that has historically been full of implied invariants and unsafety, such as (but not limited to):
 - Expecting some amount of dynamic shared memory from the caller.
 - Expecting a certain layout for thread blocks/threads.
 - Manually handling the indexing of data, leaving code prone to data races if not managed correctly.
 - Forgetting to free memory, using uninitialized memory, etc.

-Not to mention the standardized tooling that makes the building, documentation, sharing, and linting of gpu kernel libraries easily possible.
+Not to mention the standardized tooling that makes the building, documentation, sharing, and linting of GPU kernel libraries easily possible.
-Most of the reasons for using rust on the CPU apply to using Rust for the GPU, these reasons have been stated countless times so i will not repeat them here.
+Most of the reasons for using rust on the CPU apply to using Rust for the GPU, these reasons have been stated countless times so
+I will not repeat them here.

 A couple of particular rust features make writing CUDA code much easier: RAII and Results.
 In `cust` everything uses RAII (through `Drop` impls) to manage freeing memory and returning handles, which frees users from having to think about that, which yields safer, more reliable code.

-Results are particularly helpful, almost every single call in every CUDA library returns a status code in the form of a cuda result.
+Results are particularly helpful, almost every single call in every CUDA library returns a status code in the form of a CUDA result.
 Ignoring these statuses is very dangerous and can often lead to random segfaults and overall unreliable code.
 For this purpose, both the CUDA SDK, and other libraries provide macros to handle such statuses.
 This handling is not very reliable and causes dependency issues down the line.